izhammulya/CryptoPredictor/README.md

 # CryptoPredictor
-Precit crypto using ML and ODE
+Precit crypto using ML and Simple ODE